 - The save feature takes long to complete.

-So, now you have a better understanding of what is SkyDrive and how does it work.
+So, what is SkyDrive and how does it work.

 What is SkyDrive?
 We are inclined to say that it’s a big step ahead for Microsoft in its long journey to provide sustainable solutions for businesses.
 Basically, SkyDrive was created to compete with Google Drive and DropBox, by showcasing all the best stuff Microsoft has to offer regarding connectivity and integration.